TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-lambda-durable-functions.md

 * For checkpoints up to 8KB write to DynamoDB directly, otherwise write important properties to DynamoDB and put the body in an S3 object.
 * Use a new item for each checkpoint (durable function invocation id in  partition key, checkpoint sequence id in sort key)
 * Can read complete checkpoint log with a single Query (up to 1MB of response).

+# De-Duplicating Function Invocations

+* Durable functions ensures only one running function invocation at a time
+* External requests are de-duplicated
+* Once a step starts running there won't be any repeat of earlier steps as retry will restart from checkpoint
+* Steps need to be idempotent because they can be retried after failure, but you can be sure that a step won't be run again once it has completed and checkpointed.

+* Standard SQS queue has at least once semantics for message processing.
+Which means a message could be processed more than once, which is equivalent to multiple running function invocations
+* Also nothing that prevents client retries from adding duplicated messages to queue
+* Options
+  1. Function is deterministic and idempotent.
+Doesn't matter if there are duplicates.
+You may have some cases like this but not generally possible.
+  2. De-duplicate step completion.
+Checkpoint at end of step uses conditional write and bails out if duplicate invocation.
+May get code for earlier steps running concurrently with later ones before bail out.
+  3. Step leases.
+At start of STEP create DynamoDB entry with expiry as a lease (expiry < message visibility timeout).
+If you fail to get lease, bail out.
+At end of step use conditional write on lease valid to replace lease with checkpoint.
+If someone else has lease bail out.
+If step fails, lease expires, then message visibility timeout expires, message redelivered with lease available.
+  4. Use SQS FIFO queues for exactly-once semantics and 5 minute de-duplication window in exchange for 25% higher cost and lower throughput.
+Still have problem that there may be failure between writing checkpoint and deleting message from SQS which will result in message being delivered again.

+FIFO queues always seem to have some gotcha that prevents them from being an easy solution.
+My preference would be a combination of option 2 and 3.
+Option 2 doesn't cost any extra, so do it as standard.
+For many steps that may be enough.
+For any steps where you need stronger guarantees, use Option 3.

 # Roll Your Own Pricing